 Two main factors affect pricing within the industry, it is known as the extent of demand and competition.
 Competition within the industry is extremely high and the corporation invests in product innovation also as marketing to take care of demand.
-Accordingly, the company set the costs of its products.
+Accordingly, the company sets the costs of its products.

 Puma’s pricing strategy is comparatively lower than its competitors.
-It offers premium-priced products also as an outsized range of products priced more affordably.
+It offers premium-priced products as an outsized range of products priced more affordably.
 This pricing strategy helps the company to sustain demand and drive sales higher.

 The brand offers products at a lower cost than the industry’s two main brands, Nike and Adidas.
 Puma has a premium pricing policy because it is a premium brand, hence it is more expensive than Bata and Action.
 It is a premium brand that delivers a quality product and that’s why the pricing is justified under the brand name.

 The pricing of the company is affordable and gives customers a feel of a premium brand.
 The company has made its pricing quite accurate and relative.